jhuckaby/magic-sorting-system/README.md

 # Usage

 In a nutshell, the magic sorting system is an item teleporter.
-It will teleport unsorted items from an input chest, to their respective item frames nearby, and from there they simply fall into hoppers and into your storage chests.
-So you need a special magic input chest, and one or more item groups containing item frames, hoppers and chests.
+It will teleport unsorted items dropped onto a special pickup area, to their respective item frames nearby, and from there they simply fall into hoppers and into your storage chests.
+So you need a special magic drop-off block, and one or more item groups containing item frames, hoppers and chests.
 The item frames require special items displayed which identify the groups.
 See [Groups](#groups) below to learn which groups require which framed items.

 ## Building